 To this day, historians do not know the name of the inventor of the first spectacle.
-However, Fra Giordano Di Rivalto confirms that spectacles were created at the end of the 13th century as he wrote in 1305 “It is not yet twenty years since the art of making spectacles, one of the most useful arts on earth, was discovered”.
+However, Fra Giordano Di Rivalto confirms the creation of spectacles at the end of the 13th century as he wrote in 1305 “It is not yet twenty years since the art of making spectacles, one of the most useful arts on earth, was discovered”.
 Around this time Italian lawmakers started controlling the quality of the lenses.
 From the 14th century up to the 16th century, spectacles were primitive and the problem was to find out how to keep them on the nose.
 It was in the early 18th that spectacles with sides appeared.
 At the end of the 18th century what would be later known as bifocals were created, and at the beginning of the 19th century, astigmatism was understood.
 In 1827, an English optician made the first glasses to correct astigmatism.

 The development of spectacles and optical glasses is just one part of optometry; significant discoveries in the 19th century led to the creation of optometry as a profession.
 For example, in 1864, a Dutch medical scientist published “Anomalies of Refraction and Accommodation of the Eye” which was the first paper explaining hypermetropia and presbyopia.

 After centuries of discoveries, the first college of optometry in the United States came to be in Illinois in 1872.
 The American Optometric Association officially formed in 1922.
 Since then, advancements in science and technology have pushed the field forward.